 - The finance industry can use data lakes to process real-time data and reduce risks.
 Banks around the globe are already using data lakes to increase data utility and satisfy customer requirements.

 - The retail sector can monitor the products in demand and serve the right target market using data lake analytics.

 Q5.
 Does a data lake allow both structured and unstructured data?

 Yes, a data lake allows structured, unstructured, and even semi-structured data.
 It requires no pre-processing of data which is otherwise time-consuming.
 All the structured data inserted from database tables, semi-structured data in the form of log files, or unstructured data like binary files are stored in a single central storage unit.

-Related Reading: Data Architecture – Can you explain the difference between structured, semi-structured, and unstructured data?
+Related Question: Data Architecture – Can you explain the difference between structured, semi-structured, and unstructured data?